 Which learnings can you take out of this story:

-- techniques like e. g. panning shots must be practiced a lot!
-(But if it's not too bright, you can even do it with a smart phone.)
+- techniques like e. g. panning shots must be practised a lot!
+(But if it's not too bright, you can even do it with a smartphone.)

 - always think about which perspective could be the most interesting and where do you have to stand in order to show it.
 (Would I like to show much of the ground/sky?
 And do I have to be high/low?)